Quantifying repulsiveness of determinantal point processes: Introduction

-We show in Section~\ref{sectionDPPregularitypcf} that Definitions~\ref{globally repulsive} and \ref{locally repulsive} agree in the \textcolor{blue}{natural} choice of what can be considered as the most repulsive DPP.
-As a result, a realization of the latter on $[-5,5]^2$ is represented in~Figure~\ref{figure overview}~(d) when $\rho=1$.
-For comparison, letting $\rho=1$ for all plots, Figure~\ref{figure overview} shows: (a) the homogeneous Poisson process, which is a situation without any interaction; (b)-(c) two DPPs with intermediate repulsiveness, namely DPPs with kernels \eqref{bessel-type} where $\sigma=0$ and $\alpha=0.2,0.4$ respectively, as presented in Section~\ref{bessel family}; (e) the type II Mat\'ern's hardcore process with hardcore radius $\frac{1}{\sqrt{\pi}}$.
-Notice that $\frac{1}{\sqrt{\pi}}$ is the maximal hardcore radius that a type II Mat\'ern hardcore process with unit intensity can reach, see \cite[Section 6.5]{illian:penttinen:stoyan:stoyan:08}.
-These models are sorted from (a) to (e) by their ascending repulsiveness in the sense of Definition~\ref{locally repulsive}.
-This is clearly apparent in~Figure~\ref{figure overview}~(f), where their theoretical pcfs are represented as radial functions (all aforementioned models being isotropic).
-Figure~\ref{figure overview} illustrates that even if stationary DPPs cannot be as repulsive as hardcore point processes, which may be an important limitation in practice, they nonetheless cover a rather large variety of repulsiveness from (a) to (d) in Figure~\ref{figure overview}.
+We show in Section~\ref{sectionDPPregularitypcf} that Definitions~\ref {globallyrepulsive} and \ref{locallyrepulsive} agree for the natural choice of what can be considered as the most repulsive DPP.
+A realization of the latter on $[-5,5]^2$ is represented in Figure~\ref{figureoverview}(d) when $\rho=1$.
+For comparison, letting $\rho=1$ for all plots, Figure~\ref{figureoverview} shows realizations of: (a) the stationary Poisson process, which is a situation with no interaction; (b)--(c) two DPPs with intermediate repulsiveness, namely DPPs with kernels (\ref{bessel-type}) where $\sigma=0$ and $\alpha =0.2,0.4$, respectively, as presented in Section~\ref{besselfamily}; (e) the type II Mat\'ern hardcore process with hardcore radius $\frac {1}{\sqrt{\pi}}$.
+Notice that $\frac{1}{\sqrt{\pi}}$ is the maximal hardcore radius that a type II Mat\'ern hardcore process with unit intensity can reach; see \cite{illianpenttinenstoyanstoyan08}, Section~6.5.
+It corresponds to an infinite intensity of the underlying Poisson process and our simulation is only an approximation.
+These models are sorted from (a) to (e) by their ascending repulsiveness in the sense of Definition~\ref {locallyrepulsive}.
+Specifically, \mbox{$g(0) = 1$} for (a) while $g(0)=0$ and $\Delta g(0)$ is $50, 12.5, 2\pi$ and $0$ from (b) to (e), respectively.
+This order is clearly apparent in~Figure~\ref{figureoverview}(f), where the theoretical p.c.f.s are represented as radial functions, all aforementioned models being isotropic.
+Concerning global repulsiveness, we have that $\int(1-g)$ is $0, 0.12, 0.50, 1$ and $0.76$ from (a) to (e), respectively.
+The fact that the Mat\'ern hardcore model is globally less repulsive than the DPP in (d) is due to that its p.c.f. can be larger than one.
+This shows the limitation of Definition~\ref{globallyrepulsive} in the study of repulsiveness and the importance of introducing Definition~\ref{locallyrepulsive}.
+Overall, Figure~\ref{figureoverview} illustrates that even if stationary DPPs cannot be as (locally) repulsive as hardcore point processes, which may be an important limitation in practice, they nonetheless cover a rather large variety of repulsiveness from~(a) to~(d).